rajatpratapbisht/dyn_LH_Kernel_Loader/README.md

 (.) make clean		: this command will remove all the output executables.
-(.) make check_ls	: this command will test the working of lower-half's capability to  kernel load /bin/ls program (.) make check		: this command will test if lower-half is capable of callind a custom program named 'upper-half'
+(.) make check_ls	: this command will test the working of lower-half's capability to  kernel load /bin/ls program (.) make check		: this command will test if lower-half is capable of callind a custom program named 'upper-half' (.) make cehck_mpi	: this command will test if the program is compatible with mpirun command with {-np 4} flag